SohilK03/SohilK03/README.md

 - Solving Data structure and algorithm questions in **Python**
 - Data mining,data cleaning,data visualization and predictions based on ML & AI in **Python**

 ---
+# Hello World!! 🤔
+- 💬 Ask me about Web dev and python .(I hope I could resolve them 🤨).
+- 📫 How to reach me: message me at [Whatsapp](https://wa.me/919871624403)
+- ⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories!🤕 (Would rather debug code for one hour 😛)
+---
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=SohilK03.SohilK03)